 disorder (health disorder): A term used synonymously with condition.

-domestic violence: A set of violent behaviours between current or former intimate partners—typically, where one partner aims to exert power and control over another, usually through fear.
-Domestic violence can include physical violence, sexual violence, and emotional and psychological abuse.
+domestic violence: violent or intimidating behaviours between current or former intimate partners, where a partner aims to exert power and control over the other, through fear.
+Domestic violence can include physical violence, sexual violence, emotional abuse and psychological abuse.
+See also family violence.

 drug-related separations: Hospital care with selected principal diagnoses of a substance misuse disorder or harm.